davidmerrique/homebridge-adguardhome/README.md

 ## Notes

 1. When updating from 1.5.1 to 1.6.0 you might need to re-add your accessories again in Home app.
-2. When creating multiple timer, Home app will assign the same name for all accessories, this is expected behaviour 🤷🏽‍♂️.
-You need to rename them manually.

 ## Requirements